go-bayes/boilerplate/README.md

 reports.
 It handles template variable substitution and supports hierarchical organisation of text through dot-separated paths.

-**New in v1.1.0**: The package now uses a single unified JSON database by default, simplifying database management and improving version control compatibility.

 ## Installation

 You can install the development version of boilerplate from GitHub with: